SurniaUlula/wpsso-schema-json-ld/readme.txt

 	* None.
 * **Developer Notes**
 	* Improved the handling of inherited options in the Document SSO metabox.
+	* Moved all methods from WpssoJsonSchema to the WpssoSchema class in WPSSO Core v6.18.0.
+	* Removed the WpssoJson->schema variable.
+	* Removed the lib/schema.php library file.
 * **Requires At Least**
 	* PHP v5.5.
 	* WordPress v4.0.